 are still commonly found in home gardens, protecting crops from birds.

 More on Scarecrows

-- Learn about 'em, how to control and eliminate them
+- Learn how to control and eliminate insect pests.

 Bird Netting and Frames - about

 bird netting and how to make simple frames

 Bird Netting / Garden Pest Netting - Why let the